Tubal reversal: Microsurgical Tubal Reanastomosis (MTR)

 In this Process, The area of the tubes which was occluded is removed, leaving only open, healthy tube.
 These open, healthy, tubal segments are then connected.
 A multi layer, micro surgical technique is used to suture these segments together.
 After the tubes are repaired, a chromopertubation is performed wherein dye is injected into the uterus.
 This dye is passed through the repaired tubes to ensure that the tubes are open.
 The entire surgery is performed through a small incision of about 3 to 4 inches just at the uppermost part of the hair line.
-It is very important to note that either failing to properly align the tubal segments, or damaging these delicate structures, can make the difference between a successful and an unsuccessful operation.
+Failing to properly align the tubal segments, or damaging these delicate structures, can make the difference between a successful and an unsuccessful operation.

 Laparoscopic tubal reversal

-Laparoscopic Tubal Reversal is a minimally-invasive surgical procedure (laparoscopy), using small, specially-designed instruments to repair and reconnect the fallopian tubes.
+Laparoscopic Tubal Reversal is a minimally-invasive surgical procedure (laparoscopy), using small, specially designed instruments to repair and reconnect the fallopian tubes.

 After general anesthesia has been administered, a 5mm (less than 3/8-inch) tube (trocar) is inserted inside the navel, and a special gas is pumped into the abdomen to create enough space to perform the operation safely and precisely.
 The laparoscope (a telescope), attached to a camera, is brought into the abdomen through the same tube, and the pelvis and abdomen are thoroughly inspected.
 The fallopian tubes are evaluated and the obstruction (ligation, burn, ring, or clip) is examined.
 Three small instruments (5mm each, less than 1/4-inch) are used to remove the occlusion and prepare the two segments of the tube to be reconnected.

 Once the connection (anastomosis) is completed, a blue dye is injected through the cervix, traveling through the uterus and tubes, all the way to the abdomen.
 This is to make sure the tubes have been aligned properly and that the connection is working well.

 Patients are sent home the same day of surgery.
 The few stitches that are placed will be under the skin and will be absorbed by the body, without need for removal.

 Patients should wait two months prior to attempting pregnancy in order to give the tubes a chance to heal completely.
 Trying to conceive before could result in an increased risk of ectopic pregnancy (pregnancy inside the fallopian tube instead of in the uterus).

 When performed by a trained laparoscopic tubal reversal surgeon, laparoscopic tubal reversal combines the success rates of micro-surgical techniques with the advantages of minimally-invasive surgery – namely faster recovery, better healing, less pain, fewer complications, and no large disfiguring scars.
 Laparoscopic surgery can be more expensive than an open surgery using a 2 to 3 inch incision because it requires additional surgical equipment.